sprintf.js

 sprintf.js is a javascript library used for formating string.

-The idea is from fmt.Sprintf
+The idea is from fmt.Sprintf of GoLang.

 Usage